-In studying sociology and anthropology, students take courses with experienced and professionally active faculty who are interested in the quality of education that is received.
+In studying sociology and anthropology, students take course under experienced and professionally active faculty who are interested in the quality of education that is received.
 Faculty members attend conferences and conduct research not only to advance the discipline, but also to increase their own understanding of the subject matter.

 As students develop skill and understanding of the research process they are able to participate in faculty-initiated projects or to design and pursue their own studies.
 Those who wish to pursue graduate study are actively helped to locate in a graduate department compatible with their interests and needs.
 Those who choose to seek employment upon completion of their degrees will enter the labor force with marketable skills in data analysis, oral and written communication, and study design.

-The mission of the Criminal Justice Program is to provide students with a significant exposure to the arts and sciences; to provide opportunities for in-service and pre-service students to study specialized criminal justice courses; to provide technical services to the community; to analyze the underlying philosophies and practices of the criminal justice system as well as the causation and prevention of crime and delinquency; and to counsel and assist our students in the making of career decisions.
+The mission of the Criminal Justice Program is to provide students with a significant exposure to the Arts & Sciences; to provide opportunities for in-service and pre-service students to study specialized criminal justice courses; to provide technical services to the community; to analyze the underlying philosophies and practices of the criminal justice system as well as the causation and prevention of crime and delinquency; and to counsel and assist our students in the making of career decisions.

 The Criminal Justice curriculum requires a core of broad-based courses which stress the systemic, philosophical nature of criminal justice.
 This core requirement is consistent with the general institutional goal of providing a quality undergraduate education which encourages students to develop an ability to synthesize information, to engage in scholarly inquiry and to accomplish rational problem solving.
 It is believed that traditional arts and sciences education is the best preparation for the study of criminal justice as well as the best means of developing intellectual skills which students need to function in modern society.

 Students who major or minor in Criminal Justice are taught by experienced, professional faculty who have extensive experience in criminal justice as well as academic credentials.
-The faculty is active in preparing and teaching in-service training programs and designing and/or attending programs for in-service and pre-service persons which enhances professionalism.
+The faculties active in preparing and teaching in-service training programs and designing and/or attending programs for in-service and pre-service persons which enhances professionalism.